Flooding

 During a flood

 If you are told to evacuate by emergency officials, evacuate immediately.
 Staying in the area during an evacuation order can be dangerous for you, your family and first responders.
-If you evacuated your home, consult local media (TV/radio) or keep an eye on the Town's social media feeds to find out more information for a safe return.
+If you evacuated your home, check local media (TV/radio) or keep an eye on the Town's social media feeds to find out more information for a safe return.
 InnServices will issue notices to the public if municipal drinking water is considered unsafe to drink.

 If an evacuation order is not in place, consider the following safety precautions.